camplowell/MayaRig/README.md

 Creates a humanoid leg with a reverse foot and an FK/IK switch.
 Re-orients all markers, and automatically places a pole vector control.

+### Torso
+Creates a torso.
+Preserves the orientation of all torso markers (generally oriented to world)

 ## Layers of the Rig

 ### Control layer